Fr-1x/crypto_automation_system_ec2/README.md

 WantedBy=multi-user.target
 ```

-Reload systemd:
+Reload systemd and enable the service:
 ```
 sudo systemctl daemon-reload
+sudo systemctl enable crypto-automation
 ```

+Display the status with ```sudo systemctl status cc-automation```.
 Start or stop the service using ```sudo systemctl start crypto-automation``` or ```sudo systemctl stop crypto-automation```.
 Systemd will auto start the service after reboots.

 ### Chalice app